kengraf/recipes/Dinners/Coq Au Vin.md

 Repeat with the remaining chicken.
 Pour off all but about 2 tablespoons of the fat.

-T-40
+T-50
 Return the pot to the stove and reduce the heat to medium-low.
 Add the onions to the pot and cook, stirring occasionally, until the onions are softened and just starting to brown, 3 to 5 minutes.
 Add the garlic and cook, stirring constantly, until fragrant, about 1 minute more.
 Add the Cognac and cook, stirring to scrape the brown bits from the bottom of the pan, until the Cognac has evaporated.
 Add the wine/broth marinade, tomato paste, balsamic vinegar, sugar, thyme, bay leaf, and ½ teaspoon salt.
-Bring to a boil, then reduce the heat to medium and gently boil, uncovered, for 15 minutes.
+Bring to a boil, then reduce the heat to medium and gently boil, uncovered, for 10 minutes.

-T-50
+T-40
 Add the chicken and any accumulated juices from the plate back to the pot, along with the carrots.
 Bring to a simmer, then cover and cook over low heat for 30 minutes, or until the chicken and carrots are cooked through.

 T-30
 While the chicken cooks, heat the remaining 2 tablespoons of oil in a large skillet over medium heat.
 Add the mushrooms and ¼ teaspoon salt and cook, stirring frequently, until the mushrooms are golden brown, about 5 minutes.
 Set aside.

-T-10 Add pearl onions
 Also while the chicken cooks: In a small bowl, mash the softened butter and flour to make a smooth paste.
 Set aside.

 T-20